ASKurz/recoding-Hayes-2018/Chapter_07.md

 #### Implementation in ~~PROCESS~~ brms.

 Since Figure 7.9 had `skeptic` values ranging from 1 to 6 with ticks on the 0.5s, we’ll use a similar approach for our version.
 We’ll estimate posterior samples with `fitted()` for `skeptic` values ranging from .5 to 6.5, one for each 0.5—13 in total.
-But since we have to levels of `frame` (i.e., 0 and 1), that really gives us 26.
+But since we have two levels of `frame` (i.e., 0 and 1), that really gives us 26.
 And we don’t just want 26 summaries; we want full posterior distributions for each of those 26.

 We've got a lot of moving parts in the code, below.
 To help make sure everything adds up, we'll save several important values as R objects.